A lot of business owners think content marketing is easy. You write some stuff and then post it to your website, right? Heck no!

 When you have different people writing copy for social media, emails, newsletters, and the website, there can be inconsistencies in the writing style.
 If your brand is all over the place, your audience will be confused.
 If your audience is confused, they probably won’t buy from you.

 That’s why you’ve got to set guidelines.
 Get everyone who writes for the brand on the same page.
 Your sales and the trust of your customers depend on it.

 Basically, if you’re going to have contractors or more than 1 internal person creating content, it pays to lay out some ground rules.
-A copy style guide put those guidelines to paper so you can refer back to them.
+A Brand Messaging Guide puts those guidelines to paper so you can refer back to them.
 Not to mention it reinforces your brand values, voice, and message.

 In what form does this magical marketing piece appear?
 Usually a branded pdf.
 But it can be housed on your website, too.
 They can be formal or informal, funny or serious, short and sweet or mega-detailed.
 It totally depends on your brand.

 For 20 useful examples of what to include in your brand copy style guide, get my FREE Brand Messaging Guide Template with 30+ brand messaging examples.
 Knock out your own brand messaging guidelines in just a few hours!